 Rubber tree belongs to the Banyan group of figs, native to eastern parts of South Asia.

-Leaves: The leaves are one of the reasons for its captivating beauty.
-Broad bright thick green leaves are the specialty of rubber plant trees that make them unique from rest of the plants.
+Leaves: The leaves are one of the reasons for their captivating beauty.
+Broad bright thick green leaves are the specialty of rubber plant trees that make them unique from the rest of the plants.

 Broad oval leaves may grow up to 10-30 cm long and 5-15 cm broad which is one of the rubber plant benefits for cleaning indoor air.